alvinc0921/Remote_Patient_Monitoring_UI/README.md

 https://data.heroku.com/dataclips/bfljwdrcpssefebonywlxfskssvx

-We recommend cloning the code to IntelliJ IDEA and running the program on it.
+We recommend cloning the code to IntelliJ IDEA and running the main class on it.
+Please give a few seconds for the application to open.
+Notice how there are no alerts for the first 5 seconds, and suddenly a new urgent alert appears.

+Current version: v1.1 : Small UI updates.

-Current version: v1.0 : First version meeting all client requirements.
+Past versions: v1.0 : First version meeting all client requirements.

 In our current database, we have 2 patients.
 One (Petko Adello) is healthy, and thus does not trigger any warnings.
 The other (Marjorie Finlay) has normal vital signs for the first 5 seconds that the app is open, but then suffers from ventricular fibrillation, so as to show that our app reacts to abnormal vital signs.